 Accommodation in Hydra

 There is no dearth of accommodation options in Hydra.
-Both short term tourists as well as tourists who plan for a longer holiday have exceptional places to stay in the island.
-Minstrel Hotel, Greco Hotel, Hydroussa Hotel and Hotel Miranda are among the most popular hotels of the island.
+Both short term tourists, as well as tourists who plan for a longer holiday, have exceptional places to stay on the island.
+Minstrel Hotel, Greco Hotel, Hydroussa Hotel, and Hotel Miranda are among the most popular hotels on the island.
 If you want to spend your Hydra vacation in style and in the very lap of luxury, you can contact Mira Mare bungalows in the Mandraki region.
 Apart from the above facilities, there are a large number of apartments to let in Hydra Island.